Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Experiment

 \subsection{Sensitivity Analysis}

-As there is a stack of layers in the BART encoder, in this part, we performed the sensitivity analysis on the location of the encoder layer incorporating the dual knowledge-enhanced context learning.
+{As there is a stack of layers in the BART encoder, in this part, we performed the sensitivity analysis on the location of the encoder layer incorporating the dual knowledge-enhanced context learning, and the number of selected knowledge entities.}

-As shown in Figure~\ref{rq4_sentitive}, we enumerated the performance of each layer~(\emph{i.e.,} from $1$-st to $12$-th) in the encoder to perform the dual knowledge-enhanced context learning.
-As can be seen, our proposed DKMD performs relatively stably when it integrates the dual knowledge-enhanced context learning at an arbitrary layer between the \mbox{$1$-st} encoder layer to \mbox{$11$-th} encoder layer.
-Thereinto, our proposed DKMD achieves the optimal performance when it integrates the dual knowledge-enhanced context learning in the \mbox{$6$-th} encoder layer.
-Interestingly, we observed that the proposed DKMD performs the worst when it integrates the dual \mbox{knowledge-enhanced} context learning at the $12$-th layer.
-This suggests that incorporating the dual \mbox{knowledge-enhanced} context learning in the last BART encoder layer will hurt the original data distribution and harm the capacity of the BART encoder.
+\textbf{Effect of the location of the encoder layer incorporating the dual \mbox{knowledge-enhanced} context learning.} As shown in Figure~\ref{rq4_sentitive}, we enumerated the performance of each layer~(\emph{i.e.,} from $1$-st to $12$-th) in the encoder to perform the dual knowledge-enhanced context learning.
+As can be seen, our proposed DKMD performs relatively stably when it integrates the dual knowledge-enhanced context learning at an arbitrary layer between the \mbox{$1$-st} encoder layer to \mbox{$11$-th} encoder layer. { Thereinto, our proposed DKMD achieves the optimal performance when it integrates the dual knowledge-enhanced context learning component at the $6$-th encoder layer.
+One plausible explanation is that integrating the component at the $6$-th layer of the BART encoder can well fuse the learned representation of the component and that of the original BART encoder, and hence fit well with the BART decoder. } { Interestingly, we observed that the proposed DKMD performs the worst when it integrates the dual knowledge-enhanced context learning component at the $12$-th layer.
+This suggests that the context representation learned by the dual knowledge-enhanced context learning component cannot fit well with the BART decoder, thus leading to the suboptimal performance.
+This may be due to the fact that there is a semantic gap between the representation learned by the component and that by the original pretrained BART encoder.
+In contrast, integrating the component at the former layer (i.e., an arbitrary layer between the $1$-st layer to $11$-th layer) allows the fused representation to be further encoded by the subsequent layers in the BART encoder, which may alleviate the semantic gap and achieve a better performance. }

+{\textbf{Effect of the number of selected knowledge entities.} As the number of the selected knowledge entities may affect both the context understanding capability and the decoder process, we also performed the corresponding sensitivity analysis of our model.
+Table~\ref{entity_num} shows the performance comparison of our model with different numbers of selected knowledge entities.
+As we can see, our model obtains the optimal performance when we only select the top $1$ most similar knowledge entity.
+In addition, we noticed that when the number of the selected knowledge entities is three, DKMD achieves the worst performance.
+One possible explanation is that using the top $3$ most similar knowledge entities may import noise and thus hurt the performance. }